 After 10 years, PSALM has already privatized 91.7 percent of NAPOCOR’s generation assets in the Luzon and Visayas grid.
 It has also privatized almost two-thirds of energy outputs under IPP contracts nationwide.
-The transmission was privatized as well via a 25-year Concession Agreement (CA) between the government and the National Grid Corporation of the Philippine (NGCP) in January 2009.
-As of October 2010, remaining assets for privatization include three generating assets (1,740.10 megawatts) and eight IPP contracts (2,026.32 MW).
+The transmission was privatized as well via a 25-year Concession Agreement (CA) between the government and the National Grid Corporation of the Philippines (NGCP) in January 2009.
+As of October 2010, the remaining assets for privatization include three generating assets (1,740.10 megawatts) and eight IPP contracts (2,026.32 MW).

 Acquisition and Rehabilitation of the Masinloc Coal-Fired Thermal Power Plant

 The toxic-emitting, 600-megawatt Sixteenth Power Masinloc Thermal Power Project (MTTP) in Zambales, Philippines started operating in 1998.
 The two-unit plant uses imported high-quality bituminous coal, which produces 385,000 tons of ash per year and releases massive amounts of carbon dioxide that is toxic to both human health and the environment.